 Yes, impact window items are not only for the hurricane season.
 They can make your life simpler and your home more secure, and the long-term benefits, for example, not running to the hardware store for plywood or putting up shutters every time a hurricane is forecasted.

 Well, impact windows and doors are definitely worth the project cost.
 Being prepared for hurricanes is a lifestyle in South Florida.
-If you’re considering installing Florida impact windows and doors, get in touch with us today for a free estimate.
+So if you’re considering installing Florida impact windows and doors, get in touch with us today for a free estimate.